-Awards are legal documents that explain minimum pay rates and conditions of employment.
-They apply to employers and employees depending on the industry they work in and the type of job they do.
+Awards are legally enforceable documents that provide employees with minimum pay rates and employment conditions.
+They cover employers and employees based on the industry they work in and the type of job they do.

-Employees must be paid for their work in money.
+Employees have to be paid for their work in money.
 The amount an employee needs to be paid can depend on their age, duties and hours of work.
 Payment also needs to include any penalties, overtime and other award entitlements for that pay period, such as:

 - weekend rates

 - public holiday rates

 Casual employees are also paid a casual loading (a higher pay rate for being a casual employee).

 Salary payments and flat rates

 An annual salary, or any flat rate, can't be less than the minimum amount an employee would have been paid under their award.

 An award may allow an employer to pay their employee an annualised wage under an annualised wage arrangement that covers particular entitlements under their award.
 There are rules that need to be followed for an employee to have the benefit of an annualised wage arrangement.
 This arrangement is different to paying an annual salary under an employment contract.